jeremyjcheng/recipe_rating_predictor/README.md

 #### Univariate Analysis

 We began our univariate analysis by examining the distribution of cooking times.
-Initially, we plotted all values in teh minutes column, but extreme outliers distorted the visualiation, producing a single column for all values.
+Initially, we plotted all values in the minutes column, but extreme outliers distorted the visualization, producing a single column for all values.
 To better observe the data, we filtered the data to include only recipes with cooking times of 250 minutes or less.
 We chose 250 minutes (just over 4 hours) as a reasonable upper limit because recipes beyond that length are not as common as shorter ones and typically not practical for everyday cooking.

 Below is the histogram of the filtered cooking times: